I made this savory pancake as an improvisation for a potluck. I find that potlucks really bring out the creativity and test my cooking chops!

 They’re thicker than a crêpe.
 Serve with yogurt and kimchi for a “triple threat” of fermentation!

-This is also a great way to use older kimchi (that you may not want to otherwise eat on its own).
+This is also a great way to use discarded sourdough starter as well as older (softer) kimchi, which you may not want to otherwise eat raw.

 - ¾ cup/ 180ml sourdough starter